 In 1991, at the age of 33, James was asked to present the topic of closing arguments at the North Carolina Criminal Defense “All Star” Seminar.
 In 1991, he also received an “AV” Martindale Hubbell rating and was listed in Martindale Hubbell’s Register of Pre-Eminent Civil and Criminal Trial Lawyers.
-In 1992, he was named one of the six top young attorneys in Charlotte.
+In 1992, he was named one of six top young attorneys in Charlotte.
 In 1994, he was listed in Best Lawyers in America.
-In 2005, James was selected by his peers as the best criminal defense lawyer in North Carolina.
-In 2006, James was named one of the Top 100 Super Lawyers in North Carolina.
-In 2007, James spoke at an “All Star Trial Advocacy” program sponsored by the federal court system.
+In 2005, James was selected by Business North Carolina as the best criminal defense lawyer in North Carolina.
+In, 2019, James was selected by Best Lawyers as the Charlotte Criminal Defense White Collar Lawyer of the Year.

 James recently presented a seminar to counsel throughout the State of North Carolina concerning the North Carolina False Claims Act.
 A copy of the PowerPoint seminar presentation can be accessed here.
 In addition, James recently co-authored two publications concerning the North Carolina False Claims Act, including a comparison of this statute with the federal False Claims Act .
 These articles can be accessed here.

 James was also featured in an article about the James “Slim” Bouler trial involving star witness Michael Jordan, as mentioned in The Last Dance ESPN television series.
 The Charlotte Observer article can be accessed here.

 • Ranked the Number 1 Lawyer in the State of North Carolina, regardless of specialty or field, by Super Lawyers in 2020.
 This ranking was obtained based on peer nominations, research by Super Lawyers and a Blue Ribbon review process.